Projects

 Indo-European Thought in Twentieth-Century France

-Now the final Foucault book is complete, the next major project will be a study of Indo-European thought in twentieth-century France, looking at both French and émigré scholars, with a particular focus on Emile Benveniste, Georges Dumézil, Mircea Eliade and Julia Kristeva.
-The project is funded by a Leverhulme major research fellowship to run from 2022 to 2025.
-I am also editing a critical edition of Dumézil’s Mitra-Varuna: An Essay on Two Indo-European Concepts of Sovereignty for HAU books – a bit more detail here.
+The next major project will be a study of Indo-European thought in twentieth-century France, looking at both French and émigré scholars, with a particular focus on Emile Benveniste, Georges Dumézil, Mircea Eliade and the early work of Julia Kristeva.
+The project is funded by a Leverhulme major research fellowship to run from October 2022 to September 2025.
+I have also edited a critical edition of Dumézil’s Mitra-Varuna: An Essay on Two Indo-European Concepts of Sovereignty for HAU books, which is due for publication in 2024.

 Shakespearean Territories